Beata Szydło

-Beata Maria Szydło (/pl/, née Kusińska /pl/; born 15 April 1963) is a Polish politician who has served as a Member of the European Parliament (MEP) since 2019.
+Beata Maria Szydło (Note: /pl/) ((Note: /pl/) born 15 April 1963) is a Polish politician who has served as a Member of the European Parliament (MEP) since 2019.
 A member of Law and Justice (PiS), she previously served as the prime minister of Poland from 2015 to 2017.
 Szydło became the third woman to hold the office, after Hanna Suchocka and her immediate predecessor Ewa Kopacz.
 She currently is a vice-chair of the European Conservatives and Reformists (ECR) group in the European Parliament.
 She is considered to have been a de jure leader of Poland, with the de facto leader being Jarosław Kaczyński, the leader of the party Szydło is a member of.

 She successfully led the presidential campaign of Andrzej Duda, Law and Justice's nominee for President of Poland, to victory.
 In June 2015, Szydło won internal endorsement to be her party's candidate for prime minister at the forthcoming parliamentary election.
 On 25 October, Law and Justice went on to win majority government for the first time in the country's history; Szydło was duly appointed Prime Minister on 16 November by President Duda.

 She was a vocal critic of numerous European Union policies, particularly on immigration, and robustly defended her government from criticism by other EU leaders.
 During her time in office, she was ranked 31st in Forbes magazine's ranking of the world's 100 most powerful women and the 10th among the most influential female political leaders.
 In December 2017, she was forced to resign as prime minister after Jarosław Kaczyński, the Chairman of Law and Justice, withdrew confidence from her to continue as the party's lead election candidate within the Sejm.
 Her resignation was accepted by President Duda, who at the same time designated her deputy, Mateusz Morawiecki to be the new prime minister.
 Morawiecki took office three days later, and immediately appointed Szydło his Deputy Prime Minister.

 Szydło stood for the European Parliament at the 2019 European Parliament elections, and was elected to represent the constituency of Lesser Poland and Świętokrzyskie; she received the highest number of individual votes of any candidate historically in Poland.
 She subsequently resigned as deputy prime minister.